Live Call with CIO Eric Freedman

 Stock market under Trump

-Early market enthusiasm for Trump’s victory may in part reflect the fact that markets generally prospered from 2017 to 2021, during Trump’s first term.
-However, slightly more than one month into Trump’s new term, markets are virtually flat.1 The S&P 500 enjoyed strong performance in the past few administrations.
+Early investor enthusiasm for Trump’s victory may in part reflect the fact that markets generally prospered from 2017 to 2021 during Trump’s first term.
+However, more than two months into Trump’s new term, markets are in solidly negative territory.1 At this very early stage, the S&P 500’s performance at the start of Trump’s term contrasts with market performances during most other administrations.

 Source: U.S. Bank Asset Management Group.
-Based on S&P 500 prices for four-year period from inauguration day (Jan.
+Except for the current Presidential term, based on S&P 500 prices for four-year period from inauguration day (Jan.
 20) of a Presidential term’s first year to Jan.
 19 at the end of the term (four years later).
-As of Jan.
-20, 2025.
+As of April 7, 2025.

 If you have questions, talk with a wealth planning professional.
 The U.S. Bank Wealth Management team is always here to help.